MLBPA, Boras, Moreno Among Those Irked as Betts Trade Stalls

 The first purported deal is between the Dodgers, Red Sox, and Twins.
 The Dodgers would allegedly acquire Mookie Betts, David Price, and cash from the Sox; the Twins would get Kenta Maeda from LAD; and the Red Sox would get Alex Verdugo and Brusdar Graterol from the Dodgers and Twins, respectively.
 In the separate, but seemingly reliant intrastate trade, the Dodgers would receive Luis Rengifo from the Angels in exchange for Joc Pederson, Ross Stripling, and prospect Andy Pages.
 This deal would absolutely qualify as a blockbuster with the combination of well-established veterans, promising prospects, and immense wad of salary in movement.
 The Jeff “Passan bomb” announcement of the trade sent a flurry of reactions through the Twittersphere, with many Dodgers and Red Sox fans (and players) expressing contrasting emotions.

-Yet, this could end as the most significant trade to not actually happen.
+Yet, this could end as the most significant trade to not actually happen and be a bad result for those engaged in sports betting.
 New Boston Chief Baseball Officer Chaim Bloom and the Red Sox Front Office have pumped the breaks on the trade.
 While sources familiar with the situation have told ESPN that the teams remain confident the deal will be completed, questions have emerged regarding the health of one player, Brusdar Graterol.
 Graterol will join the Red Sox if the deal is completed.
 He is a 21-year-old, physically imposing pitching prospect, standing 6’1” at 265 pounds.
 Highlighting his arsenal of pitches is a go-to sinker which frequently hits triple digits on the radar gun.
 While the Sox are rightfully eager about those facts, they were unnerved after reviewing his medical reports.
 Graterol has already undergone Tommy John surgery in the past and just dealt with shoulder impingement last season, though he was still able to pitch in the 2019 playoffs.

 Many fans are questioning why this medical information would stall the trade; it was already public knowledge.
 Some think the young Bloom is reacting to public backlash with regret and is now looking to squeeze more out of Betts.
 This theory is highly unlikely.
 More plausibly, the Red Sox obtained new medical information about Graterol that rubbed them the wrong way.
 Ken Rosenthal of The Athletic reported that the Red Sox, after reviewing medical records, now project Brusdar as a relief option only, diminishing his value.